subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >   2. Click **Execute** and inspect the resulting files after they turned green with the **View data** icon:
 >

-> ### {% icon comment %} Comment
+>>       **Comments**:
 >       StringTie takes as input a BAM (or SAM) file of paired-end RNA-seq reads, which must be sorted by genomic location (coordinate position).
 This file contains spliced read alignments and can be produced directly by programs such as HISAT2.
 We recommend using HISAT2 as it is a fast and accurate alignment program.
 Every spliced read alignment (i.e. an alignment across at least one junction) in the input BAM file must contain the tag XS to indicate the genomic strand that produced the RNA from which the read was sequenced.
 Alignments produced by HISAT2 (when run with --dta option) already include this tag, but if you use a different read mapper you should check that this XS tag is included for spliced alignments.

-> NOTE: be sure to run HISAT2 with the --dta option for alignment (under Spliced alignment options), or your results will suffer.
+>>     NOTE: be sure to run HISAT2 with the --dta option for alignment (under Spliced alignment options), or your results will suffer.

-> Also note that if your reads are from a stranded library, you need to choose the appropriate setting under Specify strand information above.
+>> Also note that if your reads are from a stranded library, you need to choose the appropriate setting under Specify strand information above.
 As, if Forward (FR) is selected, StringTie will assume the reads are from a --fr library, while if Reverse (RF) is selected, StringTie will assume the reads are from a --rf library, otherwise it is assumed that the reads are from an unstranded library (The widely-used, although now deprecated, TopHat had a similar --library-type option, where fr-firststrand corresponded to RF; fr-secondstrand corresponded to FR).
 If you don't know whether your reads are from are a stranded library or not, you could use the tool RSeQC Infer Experiment to try to determine.

-> As an option, a reference annotation file in GTF/GFF3 format can be provided to StringTie.
+>> As an option, a reference annotation file in GTF/GFF3 format can be provided to StringTie.
 In this case, StringTie will prefer to use these "known" genes from the annotation file, and for the ones that are expressed it will compute coverage, TPM and FPKM values.
 It will also produce additional transcripts to account for RNA-seq data that aren't covered by (or explained by) the annotation.
 Note that if option -e is not used the reference transcripts need to be fully covered by reads in order to be included in StringTie's output.
 In that case, other transcripts assembled from the data by StringTie and not present in the reference file will be printed as well.

-NOTE: we highly recommend that you provide annotation if you are analyzing a genome that is well-annotated, such as human, mouse, or other model organisms.
+>> We highly recommend that you provide annotation if you are analyzing a genome that is well-annotated, such as human, mouse, or other model organisms.

 #### GffCompare

 > [GffCompare](https://ccb.jhu.edu/software/stringtie/gffcompare.shtml) compare and evaluate the accuracy of RNA-Seq transcript assemblers (Cufflinks, Stringtie). * collapse (merge) duplicate transcripts from multiple GTF/GFF3 files (e.g. resulted from assembly of different samples) * classify transcripts from one or multiple GTF/GFF3 files as they relate to reference transcripts provided in a annotation file (also in GTF/GFF3 format)

 > The original form of this program is also distributed as part of the Cufflinks suite, under the name ["CuffCompare"] (http://cole-trapnell-lab.github.io/cufflinks/cuffcompare/).
 Most of the options and parameters of CuffCompare are supported by GffCompare, while new features will likely be added to GffCompare in the future.